vinayakarannil/Face_Recognition/README.md

 for more information, please go through my blog https://medium.com/@vinayakvarrier/building-a-real-time-face-recognition-system-using-pre-trained-facenet-model-f1a277a06947

-NOTE: The faces are identified using retrievel method, instead if you have enough data you can train a classifier on top of face embeddings(https://github.com/davidsandberg/facenet/wiki/Train-a-classifier-on-own-images)
+NOTE: The faces are identified using retrievel method, instead if you have enough data, you can train a classifier on top of face embeddings ([Train-a-classifier-on-own-images](https://github.com/davidsandberg/facenet/wiki/Train-a-classifier-on-own-images))

 References: